Author: Ron Graham

 Ron Graham has worked on a number of publications through the years.
 He worked editorially and as a staff writer on an Australia wide publication Truth in Love.
 He also wrote for other publications and even produced some small-scale periodicals himself.

 Videos.
 More recently, in the nineteen nineties, Ron produced over one hundred half-hour video Bible study programs.
 He wrote the script, did the camera work, computer art, video editing, presentation, promoting, purchasing, packaging, and posting.
 Well over 1000 cassettes were distributed around Australia at cost.
 The church in Frankston then known as "Bay City Church of Christ" assisted and encouraged Ron in this work.
 The videos are still in use in many places including overseas.
 Distribution continued until December 2002.
 The videos have been archived on video disc (DVD) with the help of the Bairnsdale church of Christ but are not currently being distributed.

 Near the end of the 20th century, Ron spent the best part of a year as a missionary in Vanuatu, preaching and holding classes in various places on Efate, Ambrym, and Tanna islands.
 Ron learned Bislama Vanuatu’s national language, so that his teaching could be understood by folk who did not know much English.

-The website simplybible.com is entirely marked up and coded by hand.
-Ron does some work on the site almost every day.
-He uses a MacOS Sierra computer, supplemented by a small Windows notebook, an iPad, and an Android smart phone.
-He uses good quality apps with advanced functions.
+The website simplybible.com is marked up and coded by Ron, who does some work on the site almost every day.
+He uses a MacOS Mojave computer running good quality apps with advanced functions such as BBEdit.
 The work includes...